Hermes: A Multi-Scale Spatial-Temporal Hypergraph Network for Stock Time Series Forecasting: Methodology

 Subsequently, by using the message passing method to propagate through the leading part, we obtain the feature fusion among hyperedges:

-where $\tilde{A}^i$ considers the correlations among the leading parts and lagging parts, $A^i$ probabilityizes $\tilde{A}^i$ to control weightsuming, $\hat{E}^i\in\mathbb{R}^{K \times T^i \times d}$ denotes the embedding of hyperedges integrated with lead-lag relationships among different industries. $\mathcal{V}^{e^i}$ is the updated nodes of $i$-th scale integrated with the lead-lag information extracted on hyperedges---see Figure~\ref{Three types of message passing} in Appendix~\ref{Illustration Figures}.
+where $\tilde{A}^i$ considers the correlations among the leading parts and lagging parts, $A^i$ probabilityizes $\tilde{A}^i$ to control weightsuming, $\hat{E}^i\in\mathbb{R}^{K \times T^i \times d}$ denotes the embedding of hyperedges integrated with lead-lag relationships among different industries.
+It is particularly important to note that when $t < k^i$, no transformation is performed; when $k^i \le t \le T^i$, the result incorporating lead-lag interactions is used as the new hyperedges.

 This is the method of considering the leading and lagging relationships between industries under each scale using Spatial-Temporal hypergraphs.
 After performing the above operation for each scale, we obtain a multi-scale representation of hyperedges $\{\hat{E}^1, \hat{E}^2,\cdots, \hat{E}^S\}$.
 Subsequently, fusion between scales will be carried out to integrate information of different granularities.